chaintope/esplora-tapyrus/doc/usage.md

 ### Tapyrusd configuration

-Pruning must be turned **off** for `electrs-tapyrus` to work. `txindex` is allowed but unnecessary for `electrs-tapyrus`.
+Pruning must be turned **off** for `esplora-tapyrus` to work. `txindex` is allowed but unnecessary for `esplora-tapyrus`.
 However, you might still need it if you run other services (e.g.`eclair`)

-The highly recommended way of authenticating `electrs-tapyrus` is using cookie file.
+The highly recommended way of authenticating `esplora-tapyrus` is using cookie file.
 It's the most secure and robust method.
 Set `rpccookiefile` option of `tapyrusd` to a file within an existing directory which it can access.
 You can skip it if you're running both daemons under the same user and with the default directories.

-`electrs-tapyrus` will wait for `tapyrusd` to sync, however, you will be unabe to use it until the syncing is done.
+`esplora-tapyrus` will wait for `tapyrusd` to sync, however, you will be unabe to use it until the syncing is done.

 Example command for running `tapyrusd` (assuming same user, default dirs):